wijnandb/15-a-day/content/posts/setting-up-a-new-django-project.md

    - Locally installed that version as well, Python3.10
 2. Which Django version can be run on Heroku?
 3. Which Postgres version can be run on Heroku?
-4. How can I have choose between different versions of Python locally?
+4. How can I choose between different versions of Python locally?

 Well, this little exercise has gotten me in all kinds of shit.
 I can't get my existing Django projects to run locally, I have really messed up.

 I tried getting an existing Django project running with venv, which didn't work.
-For some reason my .env cariables weren't loaded, and I haven't been able to figure out why that is.
+For some reason my .env variables weren't loaded, and I haven't been able to figure out why that is.
 It might have to do with the creation of an "env" directory.
-Deleting it didn't solbve the problem though.
+Deleting it didn't solve the problem though.